dotnet/docs-maui/docs/migration/renderer-to-handler.md

 }
 ```

-The `PropertyMapper` is a `Dictionary` whose key is a `string` and whose value is a generic `Action`.
+The <xref:Microsoft.Maui.PropertyMapper> is a `Dictionary` whose key is a `string` and whose value is a generic `Action`.
 The `string` represents the cross-platform control's property name, and the `Action` represents a `static` method that requires the handler and cross-platform control as arguments.
 For example, the signature of the `MapText` method is `public static void MapText(CustomEntryHandler handler, CustomEntry view)`.

 Each platform handler must provide implementations of the Actions, which manipulate the native view APIs.
 This ensures that when a property is set on a cross-platform control, the underlying native view will be updated as required.
 The advantage of this approach is that it allows for easy cross-platform control customization, because the property mapper can be modified by cross-platform control consumers without subclassing.
 For more information, see [Customize controls with handlers](~/user-interface/handlers/customize.md).